Will my insurance cover weight loss surgery?

 Financing options for bariatric care

 Even if your insurance doesn’t cover the cost of bariatric care, there may be financing options available.
-Ellis Medicine Bariatric Care Center has established a relationship with local financial partners to help prospective patients finance the cost of their care, and spread out the payments into monthly payments.
+The Bariatric Care Center at Ellis Medicine has established a relationship with local financial partners to help prospective patients finance the cost of their care, and spread out the payments into monthly payments.

 To learn more about insurance or financing, please call our office at 518.243.1313.